 Hard Disk Drives (HDD)

 The hard disk drive (HDD) is the original hard drive.
-These are magnetic storage devices that have been around since the 1950s, though they’ve evolved greatly over time.
+These are magnetic storage devices that have been around since the 1950s, though they’ve evolved over time.

 A hard disk drive is comprised of a stack of spinning metal disks known as platters.
 Each spinning disk has trillions of tiny fragments that can be magnetized in order to represent bits (1s and 0s in binary code).
 An actuator arm with a read/write head scans the spinning platters and magnetizes fragments in order to write digital information onto the HDD, or detects magnetic charges to read information from it.

 HDDs are used for TV recorders, servers, and laptop and PC storage.

 Solid-State Drives (SSD)

 Solid-state drives emerged far more recently, in the ‘90s.
 SSDs don’t rely on magnets and disks, instead they use a type of flash memory called NAND.
 In an SSD, semiconductors store information by changing the electrical current of circuits contained within the drive.
 This means that unlike HDDs, SSDs don’t require moving parts to operate.

 Because of this, SSDs not only work faster and smoother than HDDs (HDDs take longer to gather information due to the mechanical nature of their platters and heads), they also generally last longer than HDDs (with so many intricate moving parts, HDDs are vulnerable to damage and wear).

 Outside of newer PCs and high-end laptops, you can find SSDs in smartphones, tablets, and sometimes video cameras.